Bed Bug vs Roach Identifying and Eliminating Common Household Pests

 Step 5: Prevent Future Infestations

-• Be Cautious When Traveling: Always inspect hotel rooms for signs of bed bugs and keep your luggage off the floor.
+• Be Cautious When Traveling: Always inspect hotel rooms for signs of bed bugs and keep your luggage elevated off the floor.

 Effective Solutions for Roach Infestations